ivotron/popper2-paper/paper/paper.md

 ## Continuous Integration Tools

 Continuous Integration is a DevOps practice that enables building and testing code frequently to prevent the accumulation of broken code and support faster development cycles.
-Tools like Travis, Circle, Jenkins have become the standard for doing CI, but they were primarily built for running on the Cloud.
+Tools like Travis, Circle, Jenkins, GitLab-CI, etc. have become the standard for doing CI, but they were primarily built for running on the Cloud.
 This results in increased iteration time, especially for quick build and test scenarios, where the time spent in booting of VMs, scheduling of CI jobs becomes an overhead.
 Reproducing experiments on the local machine that originally run on CI, requires manually setting up the entire development environment, making the entry barrier high.
 Running on CI tools hosted locally requires knowledge and expertise in deploying and using the specific tools.
 Popper tackles these problems by providing a workflow abstraction that allows users to write a workflow once and run them interchangeably between different environments like a local machine, CI services, Cloud, and HPC by learning a single tool only.
 Talking of CI, Popper is not a CI tool, instead, it is a tool that helps bridge the gap between a local and a CI environment.

+## Related Case Studies

+Popper aids in making experiments reproducible not only from ML/AI, but also from other areas of computer science like Networking, Storage systems, Computational genomics, etc.
+Reproducibility issues in Systems experiments like experiments with File systems were also explored and tackled by Popper [@jimenez:ucsctr16].
+Few network simulation experiments that run on the Cooja network simulation platform were made reproducible by Popper [@david:precs19].
+Additionally, tutorials on how Popper helps in producing reproducible research from different domains of computational science were held in various workshops and talks [@jimenez:xldb18; @10.1145/3293883.3302575].

 # Conclusion and Future Work {#sec:conclusionandfuturework}